 One of the places I was sent to avoid the bombs was Llambadarn, a small village in southern Wales where only Welsh was spoken.
 The idea that there could be a place where people did not speak English had not occurred to me before, and it fascinated me.
-One of the things I regret about the experience still today is that my mother could not stand it for more than three weeks.
-Otherwise I might have learnt Welsh.
+One of the things I still regret about the experience is that my mother could not stand it for more than three weeks.
+Had she been able to, I might have learned Welsh.